 - 1) The City shall maintain service charges for water and sewer activities sufficient to pay the Authority the minimum sums set forth in the loan agreement. - 2) The City shall place \$4,750 into a "replacement reserve account" on or before December 1 of each year.
 These annual deposits are to be made until the balance reaches \$39,073 and maintained for the life of the loan.
 The final payment was made October 1, 2007. - 3) The City shall place \$1,000 into a "replacement reserve account" on or before December 1 of each year, beginning December 1, 2018.
-These annual deposits are to be made until the balance reaches \$10,000 and maintained for the life of the loan.
-The first deposit will be made on December 1, 2018. - 4) Other miscellaneous provisions.
+These annual deposits are to be made until the balance reaches \$10,000 and maintained for the life of the loan. - 4) The City shall maintain a 1.1 debt service coverage ratio throughout the life of KIA Loan A19-011. - 5) Other miscellaneous provisions.

-For the fiscal year ended June 30, 2018, the City is in substantial compliance with all covenants and provisions of the KIA loan agreements.
+For the fiscal year ended June 30, 2019, the City is in substantial compliance with all covenants and provisions of the KIA loan agreements.